canonical/cloud-init/doc/rtd/topics/base_config_reference.rst

       * **netbsd**
       * **openbsd**

-    + **activators**: List of networking tools to try to activate network on this system.
+    + **activators**: Prioritized list of networking tools to try to activate network on this system.
 The first valid entry found will be used.
       Options are:

       * **eni** - For ``ifup``/``ifdown``